brianmcmichael/Algorithms-Sedgwick/README.md

 Algorithms-Sedgwick
 ===================

-Backup of source code from Robert Sedgwick's Algorithms, 4th Ed.
+Backup of source code I've been working through using Robert Sedgwick's Algorithms, 4th Ed.